Percival33/github-api/README.md

 #### Goal

 Task was to create API which returns specific data about GitHub user using [GitHub REST API](https://docs.github.com/en/rest).
-I've used [FastAPI](https://fastapi.tiangolo.com/) to create this project. <br/> I assumed this API will be only used on local machine, so every made request is authorized with Github credencials if present.
+I've used [FastAPI](https://fastapi.tiangolo.com/) to create this project. <br/> I assumed this API will be only used on local machine, so every made request is authorized with Github credentials (if present).

 ## Installation